YITING-HSU/Humor-detection-with-TensorFlow/README.md

 ## Binary Classification with Tensorflow: humor detection

-This project uses a dataset that consists of 200k labeled short texts (Annamoradnejad and Zoghi, 2022) to construct a binary classifier to classify humor.
+This project uses a dataset that consists of [200k labeled short texts](https://arxiv.org/abs/2004.12765) to construct a binary classifier to classify humor.
 The classifier was built with TensorFlow convolutional neural network.

 An additional classifier trained with BERT was also constructed for a comparative discussion.